Managed Endpoints API

 🚧

-This feature is a part of the Web & App Personalization Package and needs to be enabled by your Customer Success Manager or Account Manager.
+This feature is part of the Web & App Personalization Package and needs to be enabled by your Customer Success Manager or Account Manager.

 How it works